TKESuperDave/PayaServices/Merchant Information/Merchant Check and ACH Best Practices.md

      - Authorization verbiage, NSF fee verbiage, applicable terms, and revocation method(s)
    - The payment page must display the following authorization verbiage (or substantially similar):

-“By signing below, I authorize the Merchant to convert this transaction into an Electronic Funds Transfer transaction or paper draft, and to debit this account for the amount as identified above and to the terms stated here.
-This authorization shall remain in effect until <Merchant> receives written notification from me of intent to terminate at such time and in such manner as to afford the Merchant a reasonable opportunity to act.
+		> By signing below, I authorize the Merchant to convert this transaction into an Electronic Funds Transfer transaction or paper draft, and to debit this account for the amount as identified above and to the terms stated here.
+This authorization shall remain in effect until (Merchant) receives written notification from me of intent to terminate at such time and in such manner as to afford the Merchant a reasonable opportunity to act.
 I authorize this plan to continue as long as the payment amount remains unchanged until the amount owed to the Merchant is paid off, or unless the plan is terminated earlier by me as stated above.
 I understand that all changes such as payment amount, frequency, bank account number change, will require a new ACH Debit Payment Authorization Form to be filled out and submitted to the Merchant 15-days prior to any change being implemented.
+		>
-In the event that I choose to revoke this authorization, I will do so by contacting the Merchant directly.
+		> In the event that I choose to revoke this authorization, I will do so by contacting the Merchant directly.
 Processing times may not allow for revocation of this authorization.
+		>
-I understand that this payment plan may be cancelled by the Merchant due to NSF (Non-Sufficient Funds).
-In the event this draft, or EFT is returned unpaid, I will be liable to pay an NSF fee of $25.00 (or the amount allowable by law), that may be automatically debited to this bank account via draft or EFT for each NSF.”
+		> I understand that this payment plan may be cancelled by the Merchant due to NSF (Non-Sufficient Funds).
+In the event this draft, or EFT is returned unpaid, I will be liable to pay an NSF fee of $25.00 (or the amount allowable by law), that may be automatically debited to this bank account via draft or EFT for each NSF.

 ### Corporate Credit or Debit (CCD) Requirements